Trivia questions about California

 California History Trivia: From Gold Rush to Hollywood

-1. After leaving the campfire stories behind, you’ll want to know: What year did California become the 31st state?
+Ready to test your knowledge?
+What year did California become the 31st state?

 Answer: 1850

-Just like Camp New York has its founding story, California joined the Union on September 9, 1850, shortly after the famous Gold Rush began.
-While you were learning camp songs, imagine California pioneers were establishing what would become the most populous state in the country!
+Just like Camp New York has a great origin story, California officially joined the Union on September 9, 1850, right after the Gold Rush kicked off.
+While you were learning camp songs, picture California pioneers building what would eventually become the country’s most populated state!

 Answer: The California Gold Rush